YarmasDev/Clothing-Classifier/README.md

 ## Contents

-- *Convolutional Neural Network Model*: Implemented with TensorFlow and Keras.
+- Convolutional Neural Network Model: Implemented with TensorFlow and Keras.
-- *Data Augmentation*: Data augmentation techniques are used to improve the model's generalization.
+- Data Augmentation: Data augmentation techniques are used to improve the model's generalization.
-- *Image Prediction*: Ability to predict clothing types from user-provided images.
+- Image Prediction: Ability to predict clothing types from user-provided images.

 ## Requirements